stellar-deprecated/bridge-server/readme_bridge.md

 * [`AllowTrustTrustNotRequired`](./blob/master/src/github.com/stellar/gateway/protocols/bridge/authorize.go)
 * [`AllowTrustCantRevoke`](./blob/master/src/github.com/stellar/gateway/protocols/bridge/authorize.go)

-## Hooks
+## Callbacks

 The Bridge server listens for payment operations to the account specified by `accounts.receiving_account_id`.
-Every time a payment arrives it will send a HTTP POST request to `hooks.receive`.
+Every time a payment arrives it will send a HTTP POST request to `callbacks.receive`.

 `Content-Type` of requests data will be `application/x-www-form-urlencoded`.

-### `hooks.receive`
+### `callbacks.receive`

-The POST request with following parameters will be sent to this hook when a payment arrives.
+The POST request with following parameters will be sent to this callback when a payment arrives.

-> **Warning!** This hook can be called multiple times.
+> **Warning!** This callback can be called multiple times.
 Please check `id` parameter and respond with `200 OK` in case of duplicate payment.

 #### Request